Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 You can consider implementing a 360-degree feedback process where employees receive input from managers, peers, and direct reports.

-When doing so, you just need to make sure that you’re not just collecting feedback but acting on it – share what you’ve heard and what changes you’re making in response.
+When doing so, you need to make sure that you’re not just collecting feedback but acting on it—share what you’ve heard and what changes you’re making in response.

-You can train your team on how to give and receive constructive feedback effectively.
+You can train your team to effectively give and receive constructive feedback.
 This includes teaching them to be specific, focus on behaviours rather than personalities, and always include suggestions for improvement.

-This is why regular feedback helps prevent small issues from becoming big problems and creates opportunities for continuous improvement.
+This is why regular feedback helps prevent minor issues from becoming big problems and creates opportunities for continuous improvement.

 Learning & Development

-To make your performance management truly effective, you’ll need to invest in your team’s growth and development.
+To make your performance management truly effective, you must invest in your team’s growth and development.

 You can start by identifying each person’s current skills and future goals.
-Then, the next step is to create personalised development plans that might include formal training, mentorship opportunities, and on-the-job learning experiences.
+The next step is to create personalised development plans that might include formal training, mentorship opportunities, and on-the-job learning experiences.

 You might set up a mentoring program where experienced team members can share their knowledge, or create project opportunities that stretch people’s abilities.